Skip to main content

 1 x PCIe x16, 1 x mini PCIe (Gen2), 1 x M.2 Key E, 1 x M.2 Key M (Gen3), 2 x SATA3

-Like with most industrial motherboards this will also be hard to purchase and also more expensive than OEM or consumer motherboards.
+Like most industrial motherboards, this will also be hard to purchase and more expensive than OEM or consumer motherboards.
 It has been seen on Taobao for around ¥1100RMB / $170USD / $235AUD(@Aug 2021).

 202006301353243708a27b95da096646e359a27a2abedade_big